-Debt counselling: This is a smart debt solution that offers overindebted consumers the care of a trusted debt counsellor through a process that is meant to assist you to systematically and comfortably pay off your debt.
+Debt counselling: This is a smart debt solution that offers overindebted consumers the care of a trusted debt counsellor through a process that is meant to assist them to systematically and comfortably pay off their debt.

 Your counsellor will lower instalments and arrange an extended term with your creditors to help you free up some much-needed cash.

 For more information on the debt counselling process, click here.